 12And on the first day of the Feast of Unleavened Bread, when they sacrificed the Passover lamb, his disciples say to him, “Where do you want us to go and prepare so that you can eat the Passover?”

-13And he sends two of his disciples and says to them, “Go into the city, and a man carrying a pitcher of water will meet you there.
+13And he sent two of his disciples and said to them, “Go into the city, and a man carrying a pitcher of water will meet you there.
 Follow him,

 14and whatever place he enters, say to the head of the house, “The Teacher says, ‘Where is my guest room, where I am to eat the Passover with my disciples?’

 15And he will show you a large upper room furnished and ready; prepare for us there.”

 16And the disciples went out and came into the city, and found it just as he had told them, and they prepared the Passover.

 17And when it was evening he came with the Twelve.

 18And as they reclined and were eating, Jesus said, “Truly I say to you, one of you will betray me—one who is eating with me.”

 19They began to be grieved and to say to him one by one, “Surely not I?”

 20And he said to them, “It is one of the Twelve; the one who dips with me in the dish.